Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 - Safety Measures: Wear rubber gloves and an apron to protect your skin and clothing.

-- Protect Surfaces: Cover any surfaces with plastic sheets or old towels to prevent staining.
+- Protect Surfaces: Cover surfaces with plastic sheets or old towels to prevent staining.

-- Utensils: Use a stainless steel pot for the dye bath, as well as stainless steel spoons or tongs for stirring and handling the dress.
+- Utensils: Use a stainless steel pot for the dye bath, along with stainless steel spoons or tongs for stirring and handling the dress.

 Step 3: Pre-Dye Treatment

-- Cleaning: Wash your dress to remove any oils, dirt, or finishes that may interfere with dye uptake.
-Make sure it is clean and damp before dyeing.
+- Cleaning: Wash your dress to remove oils, dirt, or finishes that interfere with dye uptake.
+Ensure it is clean and damp before dyeing.

-- Sequin Protection: While sequins don’t dye, they can warp or melt under high heat.
-Turn your dress inside out to minimize direct exposure.
+- Sequin Protection: Sequins warp or melt under high heat.
+Turn your dress inside out to minimize direct sequin exposure to the dye bath.

 Step 4: Mix Your Dye Bath